 These rules keep you out of debt and from spending money you don’t already have.
-Also, this program, as well as the Facebook Group, have helped me to find ways to lower my current bills – putting more money back into my budget.
+Also, this program, and the Facebook Group, have helped me to find ways to lower my current bills – putting more money back into my budget.
 I’ve called every service company and credit card, asking how can I lower my bills.
 Many said if I automate my payments, taking right from my checking account every month, that I’d save anywhere from $5 to $20 a month – so I signed right up!

 I currently only write two checks per month because everything else is automated.
 Not only am I saving time but I’m less stressed – as long as I’ve followed the rules – paying monthly bills first, aged my money, and don’t overspend.

 My next goal is to pay off the $57K in student loans that I have.
 I know I can do it because I have a “budget” (YNAB) and a plan.

 Do you have any questions?
 Do you have a budget that works for you or do you need one?
 Feel free to share in the comments.